dekarrin/ictiobus/README.md

 before executing it or how to manually run SDTS validation, see the appropriate section in the [ictcc manual](docs/ictcc.md).

+### Using the Generated Frontend

+(WIP forgot to mention the calling conventions here, outline: 1 Analyze func, 2 changes to func caused by --ir, 3 getting the hooks table.
+Give a sample 'all in one' solution)

 ## Development
 If you're developing on ictiobus, you must have at least Go 1.19 in order to support generics.
 Ictiobus relies somewhat heavily on their existence.